 Once a receiver is appointed all invoices, orders for goods and business letters issued by or on behalf of the company must contain a notice to that effect.

 Where a receiver is appointed on behalf of debenture holders, who are secured by a floating charge, a statement of the company's affairs (Form E10) must be submitted to the receiver who must file a copy of same with the CRO.

 The receiver must file abstracts of her/his receipts and payments on Form E9, for each six-month period from the date of her/his appointment, and any lesser final period up to the date he/she ceases to act.
 A notice of ceasing to act must then be filed on Form E11.

 All receivership documents have filing fees of €15.

-Upon cessation, unless the company is already in liquidation, a statement by the receiver, is required under Section 52 of the Company Law Enforcement Act 2001, to assert whether, at the date of cessation, the company was solvent.
+Upon cessation, unless the company is already in liquidation, a statement by the receiver, is required under Section 430 of the Companies Act 2014, to assert whether, at the date of cessation, the company was solvent.
 This statement is filed with the final receivers abstract.
 This statement is forwarded by the CRO to the Office of the Director of Corporate Enforcement.

 Link to Forms Page